Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Conclusion

 \section{Conclusion}

 This paper proposes a multimodal setting for deepfake detection and analysis, in which real and generated images sharing the same semantics are paired into semantic clusters.
 In our setting, different semantic projections of a given image, expressed through captions, are employed to generate fake images.
-Employing the popular Stable Diffusion model as generator, we investigated the performance of contrastive and classification-based visual features, highlighting that diffusion-based deepfakes share common low-level features which make them easily identifiable.
+Employing the popular Stable Diffusion model as generator, we investigated the performance of contrastive and classification-based visual features, highlighting that diffusion-based deepfakes share common low-level features that make them easily identifiable.
 Further, we proposed an approach to disentangle semantic and perceptual information, based on supervised contrastive learning.
 Under this setting, we investigated the classification of authenticity in a semantic space in which low-level cues left by the generator are removed, thus tackling a more challenging scenario.
-As a complementary contribution, we also collected and released the COCOFake dataset, containing about 600k images generated from COCO using both Stable Diffusion 1.4 and 2.1.
-We believe that our work can shade further light on the development of deepfake detection strategies, also in consideration of the constant evolution of generator models.
+As a complementary contribution, we also collected and released the COCOFake dataset, containing about 1.2M images generated from COCO using both Stable Diffusion 1.4 and 2.0.
+We believe that our work can shed further light on the development of deepfake detection strategies, also in consideration of the constant evolution of generator models.

-\begin{acks} We thank CINECA for providing computational resources.
+\begin{acks} We acknowledge the CINECA award under the ISCRA initiative, for the availability of high-performance computing resources and support.
 This work has been supported by the Horizon Europe project ``European Lighthouse on Safe and Secure AI (ELSA)'' (HORIZON-CL4-2021-HUMAN-01-03), co-funded by the European Union, and by the PNRR project ``Future Artificial Intelligence Research (FAIR)'', co-funded by the Italian Ministry of University and Research. \end{acks}